-Summary: Our Lady of Fatima Shrine is a pilgrimage shrine dating from the 1917 apparitions of the Virgin Mary to three shepherd children.
-It is significant for its call to conversion, the consecration to the Immaculate Heart of Mary, the recitation of the rosary, prayers for world peace and the three secrets of revealed there.
+Summary: Our Lady of Fatima Shrine, Portugal is a pilgrimage shrine dating from the 1917 apparitions of the Virgin Mary to three shepherd children.
+It is significant for its call to conversion, the consecration to the Immaculate Heart of Mary, the recitation of the rosary, prayers for world peace and the three heavenly secrets were revealed there.

 Lúcia Santos and her two cousins, Jacinta and Francisco Marto (see image) were three shepherd children to whom Our Lady appeared at Fatima in Portugal on the 13th day of six consecutive months starting on 13th May 1917.